Alexandra-Hionis/Eat-Da-Burger/README.md

 # Eat-Da-Burger

 ## Description
-Eat-Da-Burger! is an applicatoin that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger! is an application that lets users input the names of burgers they'd like to eat.
 It features a fun burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 It follows the MVC design pattern.

 ## Table of Contents
 - [Description](#description)